I don't have an iPhone, but I think I will buy one. If I buy one, I want this cute skin: "iPhone Gameboy skin." I will never use a deco skin!

 Did you read this news?
 "Team ICO's Project Trico Trailer Leaked" The trailer was pretty good, check it out.

 The real size Gundam is under construction.
-We can see its
+We can see its bone structure now.

 This year, the word "Konkatsu" is hot, it means “marriage partner hunting.”
 We have the TV drama "Kontatsu," but the drama was made because of the current Konkatsu boom people in their 30’s and 40’s who can't find a partner although they want to have one.
 Last week, we had this strange news: a cyber agent (internet company) started a cell phone site named "boys ranch."
 On the site, women who registered introduced their male friends to each other.
 The problem was the way that these women categorized each guy as soushoku kei or nikushoku kei (herbivorous or carnivorous type), poor or rich, handsome or not, and you can see the result as a cow on a mapping of the ranch.
 One week after they launched the site, cyber agent had to close the site because guys complained "are we farm animals?" ...That is so true.
 Stupid service.